SparseLinearAlgebra/cuBool/README.md

-│   ├── gtest - google test framework for unit testing │   ├── naive - GEMM implementation for squared dense boolean matrices │   ├── nsparse - SpGEMM implementation for csr matrices │   └── nsparse-um - SpGEMM implementation for csr matrices with unified memory └── CMakeLists.txt - library cmake config, add this as sub-directory to your project
+│   ├── gtest - google test framework for unit testing │   ├── naive - GEMM implementation for squared dense boolean matrices │   ├── nsparse - SpGEMM implementation for csr matrices │   └── nsparse-um - SpGEMM implementation for csr matrices with unified memory (configurable) └── CMakeLists.txt - library cmake config, add this as sub-directory to your project
 ```